IES Ortega y Gasset from Madrid wins the 15th edition of Generation €uro Students’ Award!

 Resources

-This material has been created to help teachers and students prepare for the different phases of the competition:
+This material was created and provided to participants of the 15th edition to help teachers and students prepare for the different phases of the competition:

 Useful links

-The following links contain information and resources that may be helpful for preparing for the different phases of the competition:
+The following links contain helpful information and resources for preparing for the different phases of the competition:

 Past editions